 Additionally, the resource inequity we have faced are challenges due to staffing.
 Like statewide, we have had challenges with hiring highly qualified instructional assistants and education specialists; we intend to continue to support alternative credential pathways for educators, particularly in SPED.
 As a region, we will be receiving support from a instructionally focused SPED teammate within Aspire Bay Area to develop our ES and IAs.
 Additionally, we are growing in our implementation of designated ELD for MLLs.
-We have hired one designated ELD instructor and intend to provide additional professional development for all teachers, integrals/Specials teachers, etc. to implement designated ELD for students TK-8.
+All ELs will receive 55 minutes of instruction daily.
+We have one designated ELD instructor and intend to provide additional professional development for all teachers, integrals/Specials teachers, etc. to implement designated ELD for students 6-12.